SpaceGianni/Battleship/README.md

 ## About the project
-Battleship is a front-end type application for you to play the famous "battlwship" game.
+Battleship is a front-end type application for you to play the famous "battleship" game.
 Detailed game instructions are delivered as the app loads.

 ## Technologies and tools